phunware/maas-mapping-ios-sdk/README.md

 ### Routing

-The indoor routing APIs have redesigned for simplicity
+The indoor routing APIs have been redesigned for simplicity.

 #### Routing Between Points of Interest and Indoor Locations